cementboot/website/gitpod/docs/introduction/getting-started/index.md

 ## Start your first workspace

-### Quick: Start a Gitpod workspace with default settings

 The best way to configure Gitpod is by using Gitpod - you could perform the following steps in your local environment as well, but we may as well experience ephemeral developer environments right from the beginning.

 1. In a browser, navigate to your project's GitHub, GitLab or Bitbucket page.